mackeni/uk-gilt-tax-analyser/replit.md

 ## Overview

-This is a Streamlit web application designed to help UK additional rate taxpayers (45% tax band) analyse the tax efficiency of UK gilt investments compared to savings accounts.
-The application provides tools to calculate after-tax yields, compare investment options, and visualise tax implications for high-rate taxpayers.
+This is a Cloudflare Worker application designed to help UK additional rate taxpayers (45% tax band) analyse the tax efficiency of UK gilt investments compared to savings accounts.
+The application provides tools to calculate after-tax yields, compare investment options, and visualise tax implications for high-rate taxpayers using a fully client-side JavaScript architecture.

 ## User Preferences